clue-ai/clueai-python/README.md

 # Please go to [ClueAI](https://www.clueai.cn/) to try examples
-Eliminate the bottleneck of handmade marks and release AI potential.
+Making NLP part of every developer's toolkit.

-# Modelfun Python SDK
+# Clueai Python SDK

-This package provides functionality developed to simplify interfacing with the [MODELFUN API] in Python 3.
+This package provides functionality developed to simplify interfacing with the ClueAI API in Python 3.

 ## Installation